The Insider Guide to Visit Ripley's Aquarium of Canada

 Note: The café is closed at this time.
 Fully accessible washrooms are located on both the upper and lower levels, with changing stations.
 The Ripley’s Cargo Hold Gift Shop is on the upper level beside the Shoreline Gallery, but you can also shop the online store for mementos, apparel and gift cards.

 Hand-held cameras are allowed in the aquarium, and for the best results, avoid using your flash.
-You’ll need special permission for any commercial photographer or video.
+You’ll need special permission for any commercial photography or video.

 Get tickets in advance and skip the line for purchasing tickets when you visit.
 This will save you a lot of time, especially during peak season and holidays.
 Tickets range from $12.50 for children ages 3 to 5, $29 for youth ages 6 to 13, $29 for seniors 65+ and $43 for adults.